 How Fanaura Handles Compliance Automatically

 You do not need to be a legal expert to use Fanaura compliantly.
-The platform handles the following automatically:For SMS
+The platform handles the following automatically:- SMS Compliance

 | Requirement | How Fanaura Handles It |